vanilophp/netopia/docs/examples.md

 {
     // This action renders a view for the Consumer after return from Netopia.
     // Before this action, confirm has also been called by Netopia already
-    // in the background, thus the payment status is should be updated. public function return(Request $request)
+    // in the background, therefore the payment status shall be updated public function return(Request $request)
     {
         $payment = Payment::findByPaymentId($request->get('orderId'));

-        return view('payment.return_netopia', [
-            'payment' => $payment,
+        return view('payment.return_netopia', [ // The view is from your application 'payment' => $payment,
             'order'   => $payment->getPayable(),
-            'request' => $request,
         ]);
     }